Wells Fargo Principal of the Year Overview

 For information concerning local teacher of the year processes, please contact your district/charter official.

-For information concerning, state teacher of the year processes, please contact the State Recognition Chair:
+For information concerning regional and state teacher of the year processes, please contact the Educator Recognition Coordinator:

 Public Schools of North Carolina